Jordan Blair Woods

 – Solicited abridged version in 42 SEARCH AND SEIZURE LAW REPORT 119 (West 2015).

-“A Decade After Drug Decriminalization: What Can the United States Learn from the Portuguese Model?,” 15 University of the District of Columbia Law Review 1-31 (2011) (invited symposium issue).
+“A Decade After Drug Decriminalization: What Can the United States Learn from the Portuguese Model?,” 15 University of the District of Columbia Law Review 1-31 (2011) (invited symposium).

 Peer-Reviewed Journals and Book Chapters

-“LGBTQ in the Courtroom: Unique Issues Linked to Sexuality and Sexual Identities,” in Criminal Juries in the 21st Century: Psychological Science and the Law (Oxford Univ.
-Press., C. Najdowski & M. Stevenson eds., forthcoming 2017).
+“LGBTQ in the Courtroom: How Sexuality and Gender Identity Impact the Jury System,” in Criminal Juries in the 21st Century: Psychological Science and the Law 61-83 (Oxford Univ.
+Press., C. Najdowski & M. Stevenson eds., 2018).
+[SSRN]

 “Hate Crime in the United States,” in The Routledge International Handbook on Hate Crime 153-62 (N. Hall et al. eds., 2014).